 What are the best Star Wars games?
-There’s a wide range of different games to choose from, and the quality varies wildly.
-It’s safe to say that Star Wars has produced the most, and perhaps, the highest quality of licensed games, but which is the best?
-We collate the best Star Wars games from the new to the old so you know what to play when you have a hankering for some space adventures.
+There’s a wide range of games to choose from, and the quality varies wildly.
+It’s safe to say that Star Wars has produced the most and perhaps the highest quality of licensed games.
+But which of them are the best?
+We collate the best Star Wars games from the new to the old so you know what to play when you crave a space adventure.

 From the deep, philosophical wrangling of Knights of the Old Republic to the breathless adrenaline rush of Pod Racing in Episode I: Racer, we’ve managed to whittle down the huge amount of Star Wars games to bring you the best of the best.
 Even a half-witted, scruffy-looking Nerf Herder can appreciate that these are some of the best PC games ever made.